mayan-edms/Mayan-EDMS/docs/mercs/0003-using-javascript-libraries.rst

 ==================================
-MERC 3: Using javascript libraries
+MERC 3: Using JavaScript libraries
 ==================================

 :MERC: 3